 With the right conditions, you may even be lucky enough to see the Northern Lights; the spectacular Aurora Borealis is often captured along the Yorkshire coast!
 Find out what else you can see in the North York Moors.

 According to astronomer and dark sky hunter Richard Darn, the clearer skies that result from the north east’s drier climate and the uninterrupted horizons at numerous cliff top locations, make the stretch of coastline between Saltburn and Scarborough a potential haven for sky watchers.

-With a number of celestial shows looming, including Perseid meteor shower (peaks 12-13 August 2019), one of the brightest of the year, Orionids meteor shower (peaking 21-22 October 2019), Geminid meteor showers on 14-15 December 2019, a penumbral lunar eclipse (10 January 2020) and two super moons (9 March and 8 April 2020), it's worth checking out these stargazing locations along the North York Moors' coastline:
+With a number of celestial shows looming in 2020, including three penumbral lunar eclipses (10 January, 5 June and 5 July) and two super moons (9 March and 8 April), followed by the Perseid meteor shower (peaks 12-13 August), one of the brightest of the year, Orionids meteor shower (peaking 20-21 October) and the Geminid meteor showers on 14-15 December, it's worth checking out these stargazing locations along the North York Moors' coastline:

 All that remains of this former smuggler’s haunt is the Ship Inn, which nestles into the cliff at the end of a long expanse of beach.
 The Cleveland Way National Trail runs along the back of the pub and leads walkers onto a wild headland.
 Stargazing done, it’s just a short hop back to the pub for a heavenly pint of ale.

 At 666ft above sea level, Boulby Cliff can lay claim to being the highest cliff top on the east coast of England.
 It seems to be in the middle of nowhere and yet it’s less than half a mile from the main road between Saltburn and Staithes.